ComputationalRadiationPhysics/clara2/README.md

 Introduction
 ------------

-Clara stands for CLAsical RAdiation and is a redevelopment from scratch of [Clara1](https://github.com/ComputationalRadiationPhysics/clara1).
+Clara stands for CLAssical RAdiation and is a redevelopment from scratch of [Clara1](https://github.com/ComputationalRadiationPhysics/clara1).
 It has been developed as part of a [diploma thesis](http://www.hzdr.de/db/Cms?pOid=38997) in 2012.
 In contrast to [Clara1](https://github.com/ComputationalRadiationPhysics/clara1) it is parallelized using MPI and OpenMP to run efficiently on large CPU clusters.